thriveweb/sailinginparadise/content/pages/boats.md

   subtitle: ""
   title: Climb Aboard and get to know us
 meta:
-  description: if you are looking for boat charter on the gold coast then look no
+  description: If you are looking for a yacht charter on the gold coast then look
-    further.
-Sailing In Paradise is perfect for all occassions.
+    no further.
+Sailing In Paradise has a range of boat charter options that are perfect for all occasions.
-  title: Our Boats | Sailing in Paradise
+  title: Our Boats | Yacht Charters Gold Coast From Sailing in Paradise
 ---